tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 The main abstractions in the new stack are:

-* `peer`: A node in the network, uniquely identified by a `PeerID` and stored in a `peerStore`.
-* `Transport`: An arbitrary mechanism to exchange bytes with a peer using IO `Stream`s across a `Connection`.
+* `Transport`: An arbitrary mechanism to exchange binary messages with a peer across a `Connection`.
-* `Channel`: A bidirectional channel to asynchronously exchange Protobuf messages with peers addressed with `PeerID`.
+* `Channel`: A bidirectional channel to asynchronously exchange Protobuf messages with peers using node ID addressing.
 * `Router`: Maintains transport connections to relevant peers and routes channel messages.
+* `PeerManager`: Manages peer lifecycle information, e.g. deciding which peers to dial and when, using a `peerStore` for storage.
 * Reactor: A design pattern loosely defined as "something which listens on a channel and reacts to messages".

 These abstractions are illustrated in the following diagram (representing the internals of node A) and described in detail below.